mui/material-ui/docs/src/pages/components/tables/tables.md

 <p class="description">Tables display sets of data.
 They can be fully customized.</p>

-Tables display information in a way that’s easy to scan, so that users can look for patterns and insights.
+Tables display information in a way that's easy to scan, so that users can look for patterns and insights.
 They can be embedded in primary content, such as cards.

-Tables can include:
+They can include:

 - A corresponding visualization
 - Navigation
 - Tools to query and manipulate data

-When including tools, they should be placed directly above or below the table.
+{{"component": "modules/components/ComponentLinkHeader.js"}}

 ## Basic table

 A simple example with no frills.

 {{"demo": "pages/components/tables/BasicTable.js", "bg": true}}

+## Data table

+The `Table` component has a close mapping to the native `<table>` elements.
+This constraint makes building rich data tables challenging.

+The [`DataGrid` component](/components/data-grid/) is designed for use-cases that are focused around handling a large amounts of tabular data.
+While it comes with a more rigid structure, in exchange, you gain more powerful features.

 ## Dense table